-As for the types of SUP to be considered, this will be a crucial step in developing the guidelines.
+As for the types of SUP to be considered, their selection will be a crucial step in developing the guidelines.
 In fact, they should be identified according to the situation in each country.
 In any case, it seems reasonable to follow a similar approach as in the EU, where most frequent SUP items found as beach litter were considered.
 For this, the "Updated Baseline Values and Threshold Values for IMAP Marine Litter Indicators" shall provide the basis for this discussion.

 The action that should be taken by policy makers can be shaped in different ways.
-The guidelines shall focus on the policy framework to abate SUP, similarly as it is done at the SUPB guidelines.
-However, further action in terms of soft policy is possible, e.g. through promoting voluntary action by the private sector or implementing best practices in public procurement (following the dedicated developed guidelines).
+The guidelines shall focus on the policy framework to abate SUP, similarly as it is done at the SUPB guidelines, using a step-by-step approach.
+Further action in terms of soft policy will be also considered in the framework of these guidelines, e.g. initiatives promoting voluntary action by the private sector or implementing best practices in public procurement (following the dedicated developed guidelines).